Published: Posted on September 9, 2013February 6, 2021 by admin

 The Motorcycle Safety Foundation recommends we have a four second safety margin to perform a hazard avoidance maneuver like stopping.
 So let’s say you’re traveling at 60 mph, or 88 feet per second.
 At four seconds, you would cover a distance of 352 feet.
 To put that in perspective, in the time it would take you to stop at 60 mph, you would cover a distance equal to a FOOTBALL FIELD!

-whole football field ahead when riding at night if we’re traveling at 60 mph? if the answer is no, what can we do?
+With this information, we need to ask ourselves, can we see an entire FOOTBALL FIELD ahead when riding at night if we’re traveling at 60 mph?
+If the answer is no, what can we do?

 There are some simple measures we can immediately take to increase our safety at night:

 Ultimately, the challenge of overriding our headlight is well within our ability to overcome.
 We just need to be aware of its existence and its solutions.